williamjxj/AI-eInvoicing/README.md

-# AgenticAP: Complexity Collapse E-Invoicing
+# AI E-Invoicing: Complexity Collapse E-Invoicing

 An **AI-native financial automation platform** dedicated to processing heterogeneous invoice formats (PDF, Excel, Images) into structured, accurate data.
 We utilize an innovative **Agentic AI** approach to achieve **"Zero-Template" extraction**, overcoming the "Format Chaos" and high costs associated with legacy OCR and cloud APIs.